 Temazcal in Tulum: spiritual connection, medicine for the soul

 Mexico is a country full of traditions.
-Some are as old as our pre-Hispanic cultures and others have developed in more recent times, but they all have a deep connection with our land, roots and spirituality.
+Some are as old as our pre-Hispanic cultures, and others have developed in more recent times, but they all have a deep connection with our land, roots and spirituality.

-The temazcal -which in Náhuatl means "house of hot stones"- is one of them.
-This traditional purification ceremony has been made since pre-Hispanic times and thanks to people who still have a strong bond with their roots and with the earth, we can still experience it today.
-The temazcal is a steam bath, with a certain resemblance to the sauna, but with a solid spiritual background and a great healing purpose.
+The temazcal -which in Náhuatl means "house of hot stones"- is one of the most powerful and profound experiences of them all.
+This traditional purification ceremony has been transmitted through generations since pre-Hispanic times, and thanks to the elders of several communities who still have a strong bond with their ancestors' roots and traditions, we can experience it and share it today.

 In Delek, the recovery is also made with a refreshing dip in the Caribbean Sea, which is just a few steps away.
 The perfect way to end this experience.

 The temazcal has the potential to reconnect the participants with themselves, the elements and their well-being.